 Technical Requirements

 eService Online is built with ASP .Net technology which is able to deploy on IIS or running as self-hosted service. eService Online provide web pages for users and Web API for other applications’ integration.
 It is built on the top of eService Application and Sanjel Common Library.
-It needs to follow same design and architecture with eService Application, communicate with existing eService through WCF services, access data in same Oracle database.
+It needs to follow same design and architecture with eService Application, communicate with existing eService through existing services, access data in same Oracle database.

 To achieve high desire of maintainability, eService Online implementation must follow same guideline with eService Application development to maintain the consistency of architecture.